nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_ctrl/README.rst

 Requirements
 ************

-* One of the following development kits:
+The sample supports the following development kits:

-  * |nRF52DK|
-  * |nRF52840DK|
+.. include:: /includes/boardname_tables/sample_boardnames.txt
+   :start-after: set2_start
+   :end-before: set2_end

-* Smartphone with Nordic Semiconductor's nRF Mesh mobile app installed in one of the following versions:
+The sample also requires a smartphone with Nordic Semiconductor's nRF Mesh mobile app installed in one of the following versions:

   * `nRF Mesh mobile app for Android`_
   * `nRF Mesh mobile app for iOS`_